stephenhand/karma-elm-test/README.md

 Missing Functionality (required prior to publishing to NPM)
 ------------

-* Add config option to specify source roots for test suites
+* Add config option to specify source roots for test suites (currently only loads tests from main source directories)

 * Autowatch functionality (currently only runs once)